dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 - Option 4: This option is incorrect for the same reasoning as above, but also 0.5 isn't a relevant number anyways.

-- Option 5: This option is incorrect.
-Again, total variation distance won't help us tell whether or not the toy dogs have a disproportionately higher or lower win rate.
+- Option 5: This option is incorrect because TVD measures distance between two categorical distributions, and here we only care about one particular category (not all categories) being the same.

 <average>70</average>